DoctorLai/awesome-steem/README.md

 - TODO

 ## DeFi
+You can swap STEEM to SBD or vice versa in [STEEM internal market (zero fees)](https://steemitwallet.com/market).

 ### Exchanges that support STEEM
 *Make sure you put the memo when sending funds to the exchanges*